Why, after 13 years, are parents still conflicted about giving their children the HPV vaccine?

 - How long will protection from the HPV vaccine last?

-In the short time that the HPV vaccine has been available, a number of mild and more serious side effects have been reported both in the US and elsewhere, and it’s possible there will be more in the future.
+A number of mild and more serious side effects have been reported both in the US and elsewhere, and it’s possible there will be more in the future.
 All of this makes a parent wonder if the vaccine is worth the risk.
 Here are some pros and cons to help you decide.

 The HPV vaccine can protect against precancerous cervical lesions